 Latest Release!
-2017 Christy Award Finalist
+2017 Christy Award Winner

 Every day, Paige Redwine is haunted by a choice she made when she was only seventeen.
 Now, just past forty, still single, she lives a tidy, controlled life as a well-respected English professor at a college in Nashville.
 Nothing could prepare her for the day Treha Langsam—the daughter she secretly placed for adoption—walks into her classroom as a student, unknowingly confronting Paige with both her greatest longing and her greatest fear.